Method of Payment

 Preconditions

-Before configuring or using the Payment Types Module, ensure the following:
+Before configuring payment methods, ensure the following:

 • You have access rights as either an Administrator or Financial user role.